InFinity54/TFT_DDragon/README.md

 - (December 9th, 2020) Set 3 : Galaxies
 - (December 9th, 2020) Set 2 : Rise of the Elements

-## Important note about Set 6 (and maybe for Set 6 update too)
+## Important information

+### Note about Sets 6 and 7
-Set 6 has been added with some assets available on the [Set 6 Promo Assets Page](https://spark.adobe.com/page/ficXgtBZ0f3xd/) (published by _Riot Games_) or/and on [_CommunityDragon_](https://raw.communitydragon.org/latest/cdragon/tft/).
+Set 6 has been added with some assets available on the [Set 6 Promo Assets Page](https://express.adobe.com/page/ficXgtBZ0f3xd/) (published by _Riot Games_) or/and on [_CommunityDragon_](https://raw.communitydragon.org/latest/cdragon/tft/).
+Set 7 used the same process, but only with _CommunityDragon_.

-This has needed because _Riot Games_ didn't release at all an official version of _Data Dragon_ for the sixth set of _Teamfight Tactics_.
-You need to keep in mind that this set is partially complete, and it can contains some mistakes.
-Feel free to help me to improve that set if you can (issues are open if you want to)!
+This was needed because _Riot Games_ didn't release at all an official version of _Data Dragon_ for these sets of _Teamfight Tactics_.
+Keep in mind that they are partially complete, and it can contains some mistakes.
+Feel free to help me to improve these sets if you can (issues are open if you want to)!

 Due to what I said just above, keep in mind that `items.json`, `champions.json` and `traits.json` files can contains some elements from previous sets, which are not used anymore.
 Some items pictures can be missing or incorrect too.